richardmable/personalwebsitereal/readme.md

 * Look over fonts to load only those needed to speed up load time.
 * Compress pictures/better way to load for faster time.
 * Make mobile friendly.
+* Make photo gallery more visually appealing.
+* Links to full size photos.
+* Better content in the "About" section.